A time-stretcher such as Rubber Band Library has to be handled a little differently from a typical audio effect.

 When speeding up or slowing down audio, there is by definition a difference between the input and output "rates" of the processor.
 If you supply N samples as input to the processor, then you will get more than N (when slowing down) or fewer (when speeding up) as output.

-1!
-After supplying samples to the input with process
+After supplying samples to the input

-must always query how many samples have now been made available at
+, you must always query how many samples have

 using available